 Håkon ordered his cook, Lifolf to kill Magnus after others in his party had refused to do so.
 Lifolf killed Magnus with an axe blow to the head.
 He was buried in the Norse Christchurch at Birsay and by popular acclaim 16 April quickly became established as St Magnus's day.
 So when Earl Rognvald came to Orkney twenty years later it was to reclaim his half of the Earldom from Håkon's son.
 (Continues below images...)

 This he did, and he also built his church of stone.
-What you see today is the result of near continuous work over the following 875 years.
+What you see today is the result of near continuous work over the centuries since.
 But much of the glory is owed to the original vision that built the church using red sandstone quarried near Kirkwall and yellow sandstone from the island of Eday.
 These were often used in alternating courses or in a chequerboard pattern and add greatly to the beauty of the building.

 The original church comprised the choir of today's Cathedral, and on its completion St Magnus's remains were brought here from Birsay and interred in a column.
 After his death and subsequent sainthood, St Rognvald was also interred here.
 During extensive restoration work in 1919 a skeleton was found behind stonework whose skull carried a wound consistent with the axe-blow said to have killed Magnus.
 Rognvald's bones had been found and re-interred during earlier work on the building in the 1800s.

 The first Bishop was William the Old who took his authority from the Archbishop of Trondheim, and it was for him that the nearby Bishop's Palace was originally built.
 It was in that Palace a hundred years later that King Håkon IV of Norway died, in December 1263, after his defeat in the Battle of Largs.
 The King was buried in St Magnus Cathedral until the weather was good enough to return his remains to Bergen.